miguoliang/old_blog/code/_posts/2019-12-25-how-to-use-amp-img-tag-to-display-image-in-jekyll.md

 Run command `mkdir _plugins` in your prompt.

-Jekyll will load custom plugins automatically when developer run Jekyll commands in their prompts.
-Custom plugins should written in Ruby.
-All classes loaded by Jekyll can be used directly, and other third party libraries can be installed by *Bundle* and imported in *Gemfile*.
+Jekyll loads custom plugins automatically when developers run Jekyll commands in their prompts.
+Custom plugins should be written in Ruby.
+All classes loaded by Jekyll can be used directly, and other third-party libraries can be installed by Bundle and imported in Gemfile.

-Another way developers import their plugins is packaging their Ruby programs to *gem*, and import gems in *Gemfile*.
-I recommend you work in this way when you develop a big plugin, otherwise placing your ruby files into the *_plugins* folder is easier.
+Another way developers import their plugins is by packaging their Ruby programs to gem, and import gems in Gemfile.
+I recommend you work in this way when you develop a big plugin, otherwise placing your ruby files into the _plugins folder is more comfortable.

 ## 3. Create a Ruby file in the *_plugins* folder